JadenGeller/Calcula/README.md

 print(second[pair[truth][falsity]] == falsity) // true
 ```
 In the definition of `pair`, we apply `left` and `right` to an argument `selector` so we can later retrieve the desired argument by choice of a `selector` function.
 Recall that `truth` and `falsity` both expect two arguments, but `truth` returns the first argument it receives while `falsity` returns the second argument it receives.
 Thus, if we pass the selector `truth`, we can retrive the left element of our pair and if we pass the selector `falsity`, we can retrive the right element of our pair.

+If you're like me and think this is all super cool, a great next step would be try to encode numbers using [Church numerals](https://en.wikipedia.org/wiki/Church_encoding#Church_numerals), and then write functions to add, subtract, and multiply them!
+Let [me](https://twitter.com/jadengeller) know if you have any questions! :)